viadee/mateo-vscode-extension/README.md

 mateo is a tool for test automation and robotic process automation.
 It is designed for power users who know that automation in a heterogenous application environment is challenging.
-Therefore we have ensured that mateo is easy to install and integrate in your professional environment. mateo is deployed as web application.
+Therefore we have ensured that mateo is easy to install and integrate in your professional environment. mateo is deployed as a web application.

 You can automate different types of programs such as
 * Windows applications